 Panasonic RF-2400D AM/FM Radio

-AM Performance is better than I thought it would be considering the cost, but the new D version is definitely improved.
+AM Performance of the original model was better than I thought it would be considering the cost, but the new D version is definitely improved.
 Where the original model achieved only * in the AM Mega Shootout list this new version achieves **1/2 which is a major improvement.
-Although it certainly doesn’t attempt to compete with truly sensitive AM radios it nevertheless did a credible job when I did my usual midday AM band scan.
+Although it certainly doesn’t attempt to compete with truly sensitive 4 and 5 star AM radios it nevertheless did a credible job when I did my usual midday AM band scans.
 Even most of the weaker signals were there, albeit with more background noise than on my best radios.
-I’d have to say that for typical listening the RF-2400 is not bad at all on AM.
-At night the AM band was full of signals and selectivity was good enough to separate most of them easily.
+I’d have to say that for typical listening the RF-2400D is not bad at all on AM.
+At night the AM band is full of signals and selectivity is good enough to separate most of them easily.
 Although this radio is an analog style, it is nevertheless a digitally tuned radio which tunes in steps.
 As with many other such radios I have seen in the past few years, there are usually false peaks above and/or below the actual frequency but the Tuned LED helps indicate the true peak making tuning a bit easier.
 And on the positive side, once you find the correct peak you know you are tuned precisely.
 On the negative side you cannot side tune if needed as you could on a true analog or a more sophisticated digital radio.
 But again, we must remember this is a $30 radio and at that price it’s hard to fault it.